AudiusProject/docs.audius.org/docs/protocol/discovery-node/plugins/network_monitoring.md

 # Audius Network Monitoring

-**Network Monitoring** (*formerly known as [KPI Dashboard](https://kpi.audius.co/)*) refers to network-wide metrics we collect from a discovery node and aggregate to assess the health of the entire network.
+**Network Monitoring** refers to network-wide metrics we collect from a discovery node and aggregate to assess the health of the entire network.

 Note - This is different from node-level metrics which are scraped by prometheus from the content and discovery nodes through a special `/prometheus_metrics` route.